-- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted to seldom used accounts, unusual accounts combinations and period end adjustments; and - · Assessing significant accounting estimates for bias.
+- Identifying journal entries to test based on criteria and comparing the identified entries to supporting documentation.
+These included but not limited to entries posted to unsual account combinations/seldom used accounts and post-closing entries; and - Assessing significant accounting estimates for bias.